nfacha/GuestViewer/README.md

 3. If they don't have the permission, they're set to spectator mode
 4. Spectators are restricted to a 100-block radius (configurable) around the player they're spectating
 5. Spectators with the `guestviewer.freeroam` permission can move within the configured radius of world spawn
+6. Spectators without the `guestviewer.chat` permission cannot use the chat
-6. If they try to move beyond allowed boundaries, they're teleported back
+7. If they try to move beyond allowed boundaries, they're teleported back

 ## Support